syncfusion-content/asp.netwebforms-docs/aspnet/DatePicker/Getting-Started.md

 {% endhighlight %}

+In ASP.NET to bind all the data sources to their server controls, we can use Page.DataBind() in the code behind page.
+Pleae refer the below code example.

+{% highlight javascript %}

+    protected void Page_Load(object sender, EventArgs e)
+        {
+            Page.DataBind();
+        }

+{% endhighlight %}

 N>  Existing EJWEB DatePicker instance can be created by [jQuery.data()](http://api.jquery.com/jQuery.data/#) and you can control the API's of DatePicker behavior.

 ## DatePicker events